-

 ARRIVAL, ORIENTATION, DINNER

-Upon arrival at the airport, we will take a shuttle to the Riande Airport Hotel, where you can explore the grounds & gardens to start your Panama birding adventure, or relax poolside.
+Upon arrival at the airport, we will take a shuttle to the nearby Riande Airport Hotel, where you can explore the grounds & gardens to start your Panama birding adventure, or relax poolside.

 Dinner & Night at Riande Airport Hotel.